kyanahenry/create-virtual-network/README.md

 </p>

 <h1>Create a Virtual Machine and Deploy a Web Server</h1>
-This tutorial outlines the implementation of on-premises Active Directory within Azure Virtual Machines.<br />
+This tutorial outlines how to set up an Ubuntu Virtual Machine and install a Nextcloud server, then launching it via a public IP address.<br />

 <h2>Environments and Technologies Used</h2>

 - Microsoft Azure (Virtual Machines/Compute)
-- Remote Desktop
 - Bastion
 - Ubuntu
 - NextCloud
-- PowerShell

 <h2>Operating Systems Used </h2>